Digital Radio Broadcasting in Israel

 Although there are no active digital terrestrial broadcasts, there are a number of radio channels that are broadcast digitally through other platforms:

-Idan Plus - Israeal DVB-T2 mux: As part of Idan Plus' digital terrestrial television broadcasts, a number of radio channels are now transmitted in digital encoding, such as the "Kan" stations, Galei Tzahal, and certain regional radio stations.
-These broadcasts require a digital converter box that supports the relevant audio formats (HE AAC V2 and Dolby Pulse).
+Idan Plus - Israeal DVB-T2 mux: As part of Idan Plus' digital terrestrial television broadcasts, a number of radio channels are now transmitted in digital encoding, such as the "Kan" stations, Galei Tzahal, and certain privately-owned regional radio stations.
+Reception of these broadcasts requires a digital converter box that supports the relevant audio formats (HE AAC V2 and Dolby Pulse) or a smart TV set with embedded DVB-T2 tuner.

 Internet: Many radio stations in Israel also broadcast their content via the Internet via streaming.